 While supportive in nature, treatment greatly improves the outcomes of viral haemorrhagic fevers.
 Some of the keys to treatment of these haemorrhagic fevers are as follows:

-• Fluid replacement therapy: Fluid replacement therapy helps in replacing fluid to prevent shock and maintains blood pressure.
+- Fluid replacement therapy: Fluid replacement therapy helps in replacing fluid to prevent shock and maintain blood pressure.

 For Ebola, experimental drugs like monoclonal antibodies and antiviral medicines have been proved useful in reducing fatality rates when outbreaks occur.